killop/anything_about_game/README.md

 - [addressable-asset-system-chinese-manual](https://github.com/xiexx-game/addressable-asset-system-chinese-manual)
 - [EZAddresser](https://github.com/Haruma-K/EZAddresser)
 - [AssetBundle-ContentHasher](https://github.com/AndyMUnity/AssetBundle-ContentHasher) This tool can be integrated into a build pipeline in order to generate more reliable hashes for AssetBundles using Unity's built in pipeline.
+- [AddressablesServices](https://github.com/dre0dru/AddressablesServices) A set of classes to convert Unity Addressables callbacks/coroutine workflow to async/await with UniTask.
 #### AutoUpdate
 - https://github.com/LavaGang/MelonLoader The World's First Universal Mod Loader for Unity Games that is Compatible with both Il2Cpp and Mono
 #### Framework